Hawkeye091/Understanding_Django/README.md

 # Understanding Django
-Look through the commits to get a basic idea for understanding django for creating APIs
+Look through the commits to get a basic idea for understanding django for creating APIs.

 ## Setting up postgres